thacherT1D/new-angular-curriculum/Unit-2/05-routing.md

 Create your partial HTML file and the controller you added to the route and you should be good to go

-Run your a local static server with superstatic
+Run a local static server with superstatic
 ```
 $ superstatic
 ```